BSteiner1/BSteiner1/README.md

 ## *About Me:*
-- Hi I’m Ben, a Quantitative Researcher at Crédit Agricole CIB
+- Hi I’m Ben, a Quantitative Analyst at JPMorganChase
 - I'm passionate about AI, Data Science, and Derivatives

 ### :hammer_and_wrench: Languages and Tools :